Mynaric : opens serial production facility for laser communication products and announces 2,000 units per year production rate target | MarketScreener

 Note to editors:

 The celebratory opening of the production hall took place at special research airport Oberpfaffenhofen with in-person guests from politics, industry, and the press and additional online guests joining via live stream.
-Florian Herrmann (leader of the office of the Bavarian Prime-minister) gave a guest speech as part of the event followed by a panel discussion between flotilla admiral Christian Bock (Director of Center of Excellence for Confined and Shallow Waters, NATO), Thomas Sattelberger (member of the German federal parliament), Daniel Metzler (CEO Isar Aerospace), and Bulent Altan (CEO Mynaric) on growth opportunities for the German (aero)space sector.
-The event also included guided tours through the serial production facility as well as an exhibition of Mynaric's space product CONDOR and a Grob aircraft G520 HAPS OPV of the company H3 Mission Systems equipped with Mynaric's HAWK product for airborne applications.
+Dr. Florian Herrmann (Member of the Bavarian parliament, Leader of the office of the Bavarian Prime-minister and Minister of State for Federal Matters and Media) gave a guest speech as part of the event followed by a panel discussion on growth opportunities for the German (aero)space sector between flotilla admiral Christian Bock (Director of Center of Excellence for Confined and Shallow Waters, NATO), Thomas Sattelberger (member of the German federal parliament), Daniel Metzler (CEO Isar Aerospace), and Bulent Altan (CEO Mynaric).
+The event also included guided tours through the serial production facility as well as an exhibition of Mynaric's space product CONDOR and a Grob G520 HAPS OPV research, training and surveillance aircraft of the company H3 Mission Systems equipped with Mynaric's HAWK product for airborne applications.

 A recording of the event is available on-demand from: https://youtu.be/QVlVybafgEI